Over 90% of Americans have access to the internet, with 99% of 18-29-year-olds using the internet (compared to 75% of 65-year-olds and over).

 Open Finance

 This ruling is proposed in order to enforce the provisions of section 1033 within the Consumer Financial Protection Act of 2010 (CFPA).
-The proposed ruling aims to mandate that both depository and nondepository institutions provide consumers and authorized third parties with specific data pertaining to consumer transactions and accounts.
+The proposed ruling aims to mandate that both depository and nondepository institutions provide consumers and authorised third parties with specific data pertaining to consumer transactions and accounts.
 It also outlines responsibilities for third parties that access consumer data, including essential privacy safeguards.
 Furthermore, it establishes fundamental criteria for data access and encourages the development of equitable, transparent, and all-encompassing industry standards.

 The proposed ruling would ensure all banks allow consumers to share their data upon consent via API, bringing an incumbent-desired end to screen scraping.
 However, it is proposed that incumbent banks will not be permitted to charge aggregators for the use of these APIs.